powerpak/pathogendb-pipeline/README.md

 ## Other notes

 This pipeline downloads and installs the [Network-based SEED API package](http://blog.theseed.org/servers/installation/distribution-of-the-seed-server-packages.html) into `vendor/sas`.
 Documentation for some of the included executables and the Perl API are also on that page.

-### Known issues

-Minerva's interactive nodes cannot access outside servers, like the RAST servers used for the annotation steps.
-We are configuring an internal HTTP proxy that will support this, but until then, the `rast_*` steps need to be run separately on the login nodes.
-They are not resource-intensive.
+Within this package, we are overriding `RASTserver.pm` with our own version in `lib/perl`, because we need to support setting use of a proxy via the `HTTP_PROXY` environment variable.